ChicagoCityscape/moatp/README.md

 ```
 which make && which pip && which brew
 ```
-On OS X you should see three paths.
-On Linux, only two since brew isn't needed.
+On Mac OS X you should see three paths.
+On Linux, only two, since `brew` isn't needed.

 To test if the required commands are available, use the command `make check`.
 It should spit out the versions of `ogr2ogr`, `svgis` and `convert`.